 Profiles store the customizations you’ve applied to your desktop.
 These include the shelves you’ve set up, any key or edge bindings, and your choice of GTK theme, along with menu customizations such as disabling icons or turning off ‘Generic’, the fonts or colors you’ve applied, the number of virtual desktops, your choice of wallpaper(s), and even things like your Screen Blank settings.
 They do not store your choice of Moksha theme, however.
 (Moksha themes are quite separate from profiles, and should not be confused with them: themes control the default appearance of things, not your customizations.)

 A new installation uses a profile called ‘Bodhi Linux’.
 Unless you’ve since applied a different profile, any tweaks you’ve made to your desktop are stored in that.
-If you wish to save the current state of your customizations, perhaps because you think you might want to return your desktop to that state at a later date, or because you want to copy all those customizations to a Bodhi system running on another computer, you can do so at the Profile Selector dialog box (go to Main menu > Settings > Settings Panel > Profiles).
-Click ‘Add’ at this dialog box, and enter a name of your choice.
+If you wish to save the current state of your customizations, perhaps because you think you might want to return your desktop to that state at a later date, or because you want to copy all those customizations to a Bodhi system running on another computer, you can do so at the Profile Selector dialog box (go to the Main menu > Settings > Settings Panel > Settings > Profiles).
+Click ‘Add’ at this dialog box, and enter the name of your choice.

 Note though that you will still be using the ‘Bodhi Linux’ profile, NOT your newly-added one, and any further customizations that you make will be stored in ‘Bodhi Linux’.
-If you want to use instead your newly-added profile, you must highlight it at this dialog box and click ‘Apply’.
+If you want to use that instead of your newly-added profile, you must highlight it at this dialog box and click ‘Apply’.
 It will then be the active profile, storing any subsequent customizations.

 Here’s an example of the use of profiles.
 If you are thinking of experimenting with your current theme by applying a variety of fonts and colors to the various elements of the desktop, it might be worth saving your profile first.
 To return to the previous settings for fonts and colors (perhaps because you’ve decided to use a different theme which doesn’t work with your new choice of colors), simply apply your previously-saved profile.